AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * Per breakpoint settings:

-  after setting a breakpoint (the default Scope/Action values will be task/task), select the *Scope/Action* tab in the *Advanced* settings.
-To change these settings on a given breakpoint, select it from the breakpoints list, select the desired values of Scope and Action and click on the *Update* button.
+  after setting a breakpoint (the default Scope/Action values will be task/task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+To change these settings on a given breakpoint, select it from the breakpoints list, select the desired values of Scope and Action and click on the :guilabel:`Update` button.

 * Default session settings:

-  select the *Scope/Action* tab in the *Advanced* settings.
-Select the desired Scope and Action settings, check the *Set as session defaults* check box below and click the *Close* button.
+  select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+Select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box below and click the :guilabel:`Close` button.
 From now on, every new breakpoint will have the selected values for Scope and Action.

 .. index:: saving breakpoints
 .. index:: breakpoints, saving
+.. index:: preferences; debugger --> preserve state on exit

-If you have enabled the preference `Preserve state on exit`, GPS will automatically save the currently set breakpoints, and restore them the next time you debug the same executable.
+If you have enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS will automatically save the currently set breakpoints, and restore them the next time you debug the same executable.
 This allows you to immediately start debugging your application again, without reseting the breakpoints every time.

+.. index:: memory view
 .. _The_Memory_Window:

 The Memory Window
 =================

-.. index:: memory view
-.. index:: screen shot
 .. image:: memory-view.jpg

 The memory window allows you to display the contents of memory by